forieux/qmm/README.rst

   for details.
 - The ``mmcg``, Majorize-Minimize Conjugate Gradient algorithm.
 See documentation for details.
-- **No linesearch**: the step is obtained from a close form formula
+- **No linesearch**: the step is obtained from a close form formula.
 - **No conjugacy choice**: a conjugacy strategy is not necessary thanks to the subspace nature of the algorithms.
 In case of ``mmcg``, the algorithm use a Polak-Ribière formula.